Titans Grip

 A structured 30-day shadow boxing program for beginners with week-by-week progression, specific drill breakdowns, round timers, and focus areas to build technique, conditioning, and fight IQ from scratch.

-Shadow boxing is the single most effective drill a beginner can do, and it costs nothing.
-No equipment, no partner, no gym membership required.
-Yet most beginners skip it because it feels strange to punch air.
-That instinct is wrong.
-Every professional boxer from Floyd Mayweather Jr. (50-0) to Canelo Alvarez shadow boxes for 20 to 40 minutes per session.
-USA Boxing coaches estimate that elite amateurs spend 30% of their total training time on shadow work.
+Every professional boxer you've ever watched—Floyd Mayweather Jr. (50-0), Canelo Alvarez, Naoya Inoue—shadows boxes for 20 to 40 minutes per session.
+USA Boxing coaches estimate that elite amateurs spend roughly 30% of their total training time on shadow work.
+There's a reason for that.

 Before You Start: Setup and Ground Rules

 Space: You need a clear area roughly 8 feet by 8 feet.
 A garage, living room with furniture pushed back, or any open floor works.
+Make sure there's nothing you can trip over or punch accidentally.

 Mirror: Train in front of a full-length mirror whenever possible.
 Visual feedback accelerates learning by letting you spot errors in real time.
+If you don't have a mirror, record yourself with your phone and review between rounds.

 Ground rules for every session:

 • Hands up, chin down, elbows in.
 Always.
+No exceptions.

 • Breathe out sharply with every punch.
 Silent punching builds bad habits.